 In an additional study by Habib and Artul,50 all 26 participants with fibromyalgia (73% female; mean age = 37.8 ± 7.6 years) receiving medical cannabis (mean dose = 26 ± 8.3 g per month; mean duration = 10.4 ± 11.3 months) from two hospitals in Israel significantly improved on every parameter included on the Revised Fibromyalgia Impact Questionnaire (FIQR).
 Of note 50% of the study participants ceased other medications used to treat fibromyalgia (Habib & Artul, 2018).50 Only 30% of patients experienced very mild side effects.

 Fibromyalgia patients are not a homogenous population.
 Rather, fibromyalgia is a complex condition, frequently occurring with other pain syndromes and symptom clusters.
 As a result, objective measures of pain, via validated questionnaires are difficult to subcategorize into specific types of pain (ie back pain vs. fibromyalgia pain) in any one individual with fibromyalgia and back pain.
-Interpretation of these results needs to be considered on a casebycase basis when extrapolating this evidence to other fibromyalgia patients.
+Interpretation of these results needs to be considered on a case-by-case basis when extrapolating this evidence to other fibromyalgia patients.

 Appendix F - CBM Use for People Experiencing Chronic Headache and Migraine